vauxhall-fb/bluestick/README.md

 for contact or concerns DM me on [Tumblr](https://tumblr.com/vauxhall-fb), leave an issue report here on Github, or leave a [Strawpage](https://vauxhall-fb.straw.page) gimmick

+download only the .nar file. the updates folder is for network updates.

+---

 thank you to https://www.ashido.com/ukagaka/ for the banger tutorial and template i literally could not have birthed bluestick without em

 shoutout to my bsf noah for suggesting a fun little 1-in-100 dialogue lol